Best Travel Wallets 2026: 5 Picks for Every Budget

 Best RFID Value

 Travelon has built its entire brand around anti-theft travel gear.
-Their RFID blocking passport wallet is the most affordable option in this roundup and backs up the low price with 1,100+ reviews at 4.5 stars.
+Their RFID blocking passport wallet is the most affordable option in this roundup, and years of owner feedback back up the low price.
 The RFID shielding covers both your passport chip and contactless credit cards.

 Construction is basic polyester with a zip closure.
 The interior has a passport pocket, several card slots, and room for cash and boarding passes.
 There’s a pen loop, though the pen isn’t included.
 At this price point, you’re getting functional RFID protection and basic organization without any premium materials or design flourishes.